tdeheurles/hive/example/helloworld/part6.md

 In this part we will:
 - generate the kubernetes manifest files with hive
-- automate their configuration using hive variable system
+- show that their automation is done by the hive variable system
+- create a docker hub account
 - push our server docker image to docker.hub
 - deploy our server into our cluster
-- make some operations
+- make some scaling operations

 ### Generate the kubernetes manifests
 We need to generate two files: